 - Remove chicken from slow cooker and dice or shred.
 Then return chicken to slow cooker and stir back into stew.
 (Alternately, to serve more quickly, you can spoon chicken directly onto plates, allowing people to cut it into pieces as they eat.)

-Frozen Vegetables: Just as we did in our recipes for Crock-Pot Creamy Chicken Corn Chowder and Crock Pot Italian Wedding Soup, in this recipe, we prefer to use frozen diced onions (and also frozen carrots) for two reasons.
+Frozen vegetables: Just as we did in our recipes for Crock Pot Corn Chowder with Chicken and Bacon and Crock Pot Italian Wedding Soup, in this recipe, we prefer to use frozen diced onions (and also frozen carrots) for two reasons.
 Of course, it saves the step of chopping the vegetables yourself, and allows you to keep ingredients for this recipe on hand for last-minute meals.
 More importantly, however, the frozen vegetables become softer in the slow cooker and meld better into the stew, especially when cooking this stew quickly.

 This recipe was loosely inspired by the So-Easy Slow-Cooker Pot Roast recipe I found years ago in the Gooseberry Patch Super-Fast Slow Cooking cookbook.